sp00nznet/F7Coin/README.md

 *Do Not Use*
 ************

 This project has been Abandoned.
-Pleaase See F7CoinV2 https://github.com/sp00nznet/F7CoinV2
+Please See F7CoinV2 https://github.com/sp00nznet/F7CoinV2